At Sleights, our school vision is:

-During the April 2018 training day, the whole school staff and members of the governing body came together to review and redefine vision, values and aims.
+To define our vision and school approach, the whole school staff and members of the governing body came together to review and redefine vision, values and aims.
 The session began with each member of the team involved identifying their individual reasons for working at Sleights.
 This provided a broad spectrum of backgrounds, motivation and recognition of all.

 “they might have life, and have it abundantly” John 10:10